-All employees are notified of the right to a reasonable period of review and comment upon the Plan and that all comments should be addressed to the Associate Vice President of the Office of Institutional Equity, Elizabeth Conklin, who is identified by name and address.
+All employees are notified of the right to a reasonable period of review and comment upon the Plan and that all comments should be addressed to the Interim Associate Vice President of the Office of Institutional Equity, Sarah Chipman, who is identified by name and address.

 Copies of the Plan are available in the Office of Institutional Equity (OIE).
 The mailing address is 241 Glenbrook Road, Storrs, CT 06269-4175 and the telephone number is (860) 486-2943.
-Additionally, the Plan is located in the Department of Human Resources (DHR), and the Homer Babbidge Library on the main campus in Storrs.